icepack/icepack-ci/README.md

 This repository contains helper scripts that are used to test the ice sheet modelling library [icepack](https://github.com/icepack/icepack).
 Icepack uses a [docker](https://www.docker.com) image containing a firedrake installation for testing with [travis](https://www.travis-ci.org).
+The Dockerfile for firedrake is contained in the directory `firedrake/`, while the Dockerfile that contains additional dependencies for building icepack is in the directory `icepack/`.

 ### Docker cheat sheet